alexandercoabad/AgilA8_spi/README.md

 # Acknowledgments & Attribution

-This file documents the open-source tools, process design kit, and prior art that AbadMCU depends on or was inspired by.
+This file documents the open-source tools, process design kit, and prior art that AgilA8 depends on or was inspired by.
 It's split into two categories that are easy to conflate but legally distinct:

 1. **Tools and IP actually incorporated into this design** - their